 Most of us have heard this before.
 Class A amplifiers are the best for music reproduction.
 Or how about single-ended tubes sound good because of all that second harmonic distortion.
 Oh, then there is the one about how speakers must be placed in cabinets so solid a nuclear warhead can not destroy 'em.
 Wait, i got another one.
 All amplifiers sound the same (said the newsgroup Borgs).
 Resistance is futile!
-Of course the best amplifiers are those newfangled 1.21 jigawatt high efficiency Class D digital amplifiers, right?
-Did i forget to mention that with amplifiers the bigger the better?
+Of course the best amplifiers are those newfangled 1.21 jigaWatt high efficiency Class D digital amplifiers, right?
+Did i forget to mention that with amplifiers that bigger the better?

 Just when i feel a good understanding about audio, something like the 47 Laboratories Gaincard comes along and destroys it.
 How stupid could i have been?
 A reviewer in this industry must have extreme honesty with a very open mind unhindered by the politics.
 Politics in this industry which make me really sick by the way and have no bearing on being honest to their readers.
 Simply having an open mind is one thing, but being honest and willing to go against all those preconceived notions and politics is another.
 It is called chutzpah!

-So there i was kicking myself in the butt about going to the Stereophile Hi-Fi '99 show in Chicago and not the great show happening at the same time in Germany.
+So there i was kicking myself in the butt about going to the Hi-Fi '99 show in Chicago and not the great show happening at the same time in Germany.
 Aahhhh, Germany.
 The autobahn, Porsche...
 Nürburgring!
 In fact Hi-Fi '99 was a very casual and enjoyable show because there were no big crowds of people to contend with.
 While casually strolling through one of the lower levels i came upon a room which used the 47 Laboratories product.
 The room was sparse visually as i recall and what really got my attention were this very small product which was putting out incredibly good sound.
 A gentleman showed me this amplifier called the Model 4706 Gaincard which needed the Power Humpty power supply (gotta love the Japanese and their unique product names).
 The Gaincard was, well, this very small at 6.75" wide by 6" deep and 1.75" high that weighed only what seems to be a fraction of one pound!
 Seriously!

 The first thing i did was laugh. i just couldn't help it.
-C'mon, you probably would too after seeing all these big preamplifiers and amplifiers at the Hi-Fi Show only to come into this room and seeing this teeny tiny Model 4706 Gaincard and hearing it retails with the needed "Power Humpty" for $2,750!
+C'mon, you probably would too after seeing all these big preamplifiers and amplifiers at the Hi-Fi Show only to come into this room and seeing this teeny tiny Model 4706 Gaincard and hearing it retails with the needed "Power Humpty" for $2750!
 Just hearing the words Power Humpty still makes me laugh.
 My humble apologies, yet vision of Humpty Dumpty or people dancing to the song "Humpty Dance" by the Digital Underground fill my head.
 Ok, this proves my ignorance perhaps.
 Sad but true.
 So after being amused i regained my composure and listened to the benefits of this piece.
 After a few minutes i began to realize that this was either a hoax or something really special.
 The pessimist in me felt it more of a hoax, yet if 47 Laboratories was willing to send me a review sample i would give it a fair listen.
-After all, people still laugh at me when i tell them about once owning the now $90,000 Audio Note Ongaku 27 watt per channel all silver wired, ultra-purist, hand made only during nights with a full moon by vestal virgins.
+After all, people still laugh at me when i tell them about once owning the now $90,000 Audio Note Ongaku 27 Watt per channel all silver wired, ultra-purist, hand made only during nights with a full moon by vestal virgins.
 This is extremist single-ended integrated tube preamp/amplifier territory folks!

 Let us get one thing out in the open here, Sakura System's motto is "Only the simplest can accommodate the most complex."
 My personal love for all things Zen immediately came into action.
 Everyone by now knows that single-ended tube amplifiers use very few parts and this is considered by some as partially why really good SE tube amplifiers sound as they do (extremely transparent and amazingly musical).
-Upon learning more about the Model 4706 Gaincard i discovered that it contained the "world's smallest number of parts - nine parts per channel (excluding attenuators)" with also the "world's shortest signal pass length - 32 mm (including the length of parts)" according to their website.
+Upon learning more about the Model 4706 Gaincard i discovered that it contained the "world's smallest number of parts - nine parts per channel (excluding attenuators)" with also the "world's shortest signal pass length -- 32 mm (including the length of parts)" according to their website.
 For those metrically challenged, this means that the entire signal path is less that two inches long!
 The Model 4706 Gaincard runs in Class AB and has negative feedback whose signal length is less than 1/2" long including the length of the resistor!